-Both the E-1 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the E-1 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the E-1 and TG-5 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-1 better than the Olympus TG-5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Easier framing: Has an optical viewfinder for image composition and settings control.